Wortexz/sneaky-bat/README.md

 ## Another targeted attack against GOV & Business organizations in LT

 It all started with a phishing email from a hacked email account or email server.
-Unfortunately we do not have an email sample - only the attachment.

 **Update 2024-05-22 - we received email sample:**